A generalization of photon sphere based on escape/capture cone: Conclusion Discussion

 \section{Conclusion \& Discussion}

 In this paper, we have proposed new concepts dark horizons (the outer dark horizon, ODH for short, and the inner dark horizon, IDH for short) as generalizations of the photon sphere, from static and spherically symmetric spacetimes to general asymptotically flat spacetimes.
-In short, the dark horizons are defined with some timelike vector field $T^\mu$ or the timeslice $\Sigma_t$ which can be chosen depending on the physical context, and the dark horizons are defined as the boundary of the region where escape (capture) cone is large (small) enough in the frame associated with $T^\mu$ or $\Sigma_t$.
+In short, the dark horizons are defined with some timelike vector field $T^\mu$ or the timeslice $\Sigma_t$ which can be chosen along the motion of light sources, and the dark horizons are defined as the boundary of the region where escape (capture) cone is large (small) enough in the frame associated with $T^\mu$ or $\Sigma_t$.
+This definition captures the escape probability of photons emitted from the light sources, and thus, the dependence of the position and the motion of light sources on the brightness observed from infinity.
 We have focused on four-dimensional asymptotically flat spacetimes.
 We can also apply the same definitions in higher dimensions as the dark horizons.
 In higher-dimensional case, the positive condition for $\Omega_i$, which is defined in Eq.~\eqref{defOi}, is not needed in Lems.~\ref{OLP}, \ref{ILP}, Props.~\ref{ODHE}, \ref{IDHE}.

 We have strictly shown several statements for the dark horizons.
 First, the ODD and IDD are both absent in the Minkowski spacetime (see Props.~\ref{OLM} and \ref{ILM}) and are both present in the spacetime with black hole(s) under a natural assumption (see Thms.~\ref{OLB} and \ref{ILB}).
 Second, two dark horizons both exist in black hole spacetime under a natural condition (see Props.~\ref{ODHE} and \ref{IDHE}).
 Third, the IDH is typically located inside of or coinsides with the ODH (see Cor.~\ref{IDD-is-included-in-ODD}).
 Fourth, in spherical symmetric spacetimes, the ODH and IDH coincide with each other.
-In addition, we have clarified explicit shapes of the dark horizons in the Vaidya and Kerr spacetimes.
+In addition, we have clarified explicit shapes of the dark horizons in the Vaidya and Kerr spacetimes with simply chosen $T^\mu$.
+However, we left plots with $T^\mu$ determined by more reasonable motions of light sources for future work.

-In order to study the relation between the dark horizons and the photon sphere, we defined the visible photon sphere in static and spherically symmetric spacetimes as an unstable photon sphere from which perturbed photons around the photon sphere can move away and reach future null infinity.
-Then, we have shown, in Thm.~\ref{IDHph}, that any visible photon sphere is a dark horizon and that the outermost photon sphere is the outermost dark horizon in Thm.~\ref{IDHph}.
-Indeed, the visible photon sphere captures the essential properties of the photon sphere--- the properties such that it represents the boundary of the observable region, satisfies the areal inequality Eq.~\eqref{AreaInequality} for the outermost visible photon sphere, and serves as an indicator for a strong gravity region.